 We put our skis on outside our family run lodge Klæengsholl and start our longest single climb of the traverse up towards the peak of Dyjafjallshnjukur.
 From there we descend south towards the broad valley of Hörgárdalur where dozens of pretty farms dot the landscape.
 After a soak in the local geothermal baths we transfer back to our base.

 Our last day of the Haute Route takes us to the town of Akureyri after traversing the great expanse of Vindheimajökull Glacier (or Home of the Winds glacier as it would translate to in Icelandic).
-The trip ends in Akureyri where you can either relax for the night and enjoy the town or catch a flight back to Reykjavik.

-Extra day or weather day.
 In the early season on the Troll Peninsula, bad weather can happen and therefore I have allotted a spare day for weather to maximize our chances of finishing the traverse.

 If the weather cooperates for the duration of the tour, we will be rewarded by an extra day of great ski mountaineering in the vicinity of the Lodge.